ekcasey/tw_ac_vagrant_workshop/README.md

 ```
 suites:
   - name: wdiy
-    run_list:
-      - wdiy
 ```

-Here we have defined one suite named wdiy which runs only one cookbook, the wdiy cookbook.
+Here we have defined one suite named wdiy.

 The first important test-kitchen command you should know is `kitchen list`.
 This prints out the instances that kitchen knows about.
 When you run `kitchen list` it should list a single instances named 'wdiy-centos-64' that is currently '<Not Created>'